Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 "The jump is in twenty minutes, Grandfather."

-*"More’n* enough time ‘ta put ‘em in his place...g’on, Ginn.
+"*More’n* enough time ‘ta put ‘em in his place... g’on, Ginn.
 We’ll follow in a few minutes."

 "Yes sir."
-They both had their ears up and the start of pant-grins on their face...well, if they were happy, Ginn wasn’t going to complain.
+They both had their ears up and the start of pant-grins on their face... well, if they were happy, Ginn wasn’t going to complain.
 He left them to it.

 He was pretty excited about the jump, actually.
 He’d be going back to Gao for the first time since arriving here!
 Gao, with its clean cold air and clear waters and - whisper it - some females who might just find him a *lot* more interesting now that he had a respectable job…